backlineint/drupal-state/README.md

 - `npm run eslint:fix` - attempts to fix any linting issues
 - `npm run prettier` - checks formatting
 - `npm run prettier:fix` - attempts to fix any formatting issues

+## Debugging

+For VSCode users, an example launch file is included in An example settings file is included in `.vscode/example.launch.json`.
+Save this file as `.vscode/launchs.json` or incorporate the contents into your existing launch.json file to enable a Chrome debugging configuration.

 ## Testing